department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Education Benefits Application Process
+title: How to Apply for Education Benefits
-display_title: Application Process
+display_title: How to Apply for Education Benefits
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 collection: education
 order: 2